Manage requests in Eclipse

 Before starting work, identify the requests to work on, and add them to your favorites.
 You can use requests created by others, or create your own requests.

-Along with native Dimensions CM requests, you can use requests from other providers, such as Atlassian Jira, Micro Focus ALM Octane, or Micro Focus SBM.
+Along with native Dimensions CM requests, you can use requests from other providers, such as Jira, ALM Octane, or SBM.
 For details about connecting request providers and managing external requests in the Eclipse integration, see Configure request providers.

 Associate the appropriate issues from your inbox or favorites to files when checking them out or checking them in.

 Requests store a record of all affected files, which enables you to view the detailed tracking history.
-You can also use requests for other purposes such as creating baselines of revisions that were created in response to them.
+You can also use requests for other purposes such as creating baselines of revisions that were created as In Response To them.

 Dimensions CM requests

-Where a role has multiple potential users, you can identify the specific users that will receive the request.
-This allows team leaders to monitor and reassign work as necessary to maintain and improve team productivity.
+Where a role has multiple potential users, you can identify the users that receive the request.
+This enables team leaders to monitor and reassign work as necessary to maintain and improve team productivity.